The work of the trust is driven by strong ethics and beliefs as set out below

 It’s not just ‘our’ animals that are important, it’s all animals.
 We will work, wherever possible, to minimise the impact our work has on other animals.
 We will do this by feeding vegetarian and vegan diets where appropriate, using products which have not been tested on animals and do not contain animal derived ingredients wherever possible, sourcing all products and resources as ethically as possible, and by not using animal by-products to raise funds.

 We firmly believe that it best serves the interest of animals if organisations work together.
 We will aim to work with groups with similar aims wherever possible and appropriate and we will never engage in rescue ‘politics’ or witch hunts.
 We will support the work of other groups through our free faecal sampling and £1 for Wildlife campaigns.

-We carefully vet home offers and only entrust our animals to dedicated, exceptional quality homes.
-Adopters must sign an adoption contract and we will always take back any animal which can no longer be cared for.
+We only entrust our animals to dedicated, exceptional quality permanent and foster homes.
+Adopters and fosterers must sign a contract and keep in touch throughout the life of the animal to keep us updated on their welfare.
+We retain responsibility for the animals and we will always take them back if they can no longer be cared for.

 In our interactions with people, we will always be respectful, understanding and responsible.
 Situations are rarely black and white and we will not engage in public criticisms of those who surrender animals to us, for example.
 Those who interact with us will be given the option to receive further communications about our work which are limited to no more than quarterly.
 We will NEVER spam supporters with begging letters/emails.